metacpan/metacpan-cpan-extracted/distros/N/Net-Etcd/README.md

 ## configuration

-Initialize configuration checks to see it etcd is installed locally.
+Initialize configuration checks to see if etcd is installed locally.

 # AUTHOR